Star Wars Galaxies Chronicles

 • Moosacca/Aice Eavie <TRNTY> – a Wookiee and the leader of Trinity Republic in its golden age on the Starsider server, who has given me permission to post his screenshots on behalf of our guild.
 Aice Eavie’s pictures (his alt) are from the Beta testing period (Starsider server)

-Through these snapshots in time between two different servers, I hope to portray the things that made this game so timeless, and why it continues to inspire millions of people to this day.
+Through these snapshots in time between two different servers, I hope to portray the things that made this game timeless and why it continues to inspire millions of people to this day.

 The Paragon Federation – Chilastra